Enapter/marketplace/relays/sonoff_dual_r3_ewelink/README.md

         root@gateway:~$ systemctl restart enapter-docker-compose
         ```

         The start can take some time.
-Bee patient.
+Be patient.

         **Ensure your container is running**